 History of Minelaying

 The Colombian military laid defensive mines around 35 of their bases which have now been cleared by military engineers.
-NSAGs and paramilitary organisations used mines in all aspects of their operations and many of these mines and minefields still exist.
+NSAGs and paramilitary organisations used mines in all aspects of their operations.
+Many of these mines and minefields still exist.

-More than 10,000 potentially Suspect Hazardous Areas (SHAs) exist in Colombia’s IMSMA records, and while it is unlikely all of these still contain active mines, it is widely accepted that Colombia has a major mines problem.
+Whilst over 10,000 potentially Suspect Hazardous Areas (SHAs) exist in Colombia’s IMSMA records, it is unlikely all of these still contain active mines.

 Mines laid by NSAGs are found on routes used by government forces and around illicit crop plantations and schools and houses used as bases in rural areas.
 In regions that the Colombian military now control these mines are still present and are preventing the civilian population returning and the necessary development taking place.

-Meanwhile our survey teams will work in preparation for further mineclearance and in support of the Government of Colombia's Land Restitution programme.
+Meanwhile HALO's survey teams currently funded by the US, Germany and EC (through UNMAS) will work in preparation for further mineclearance and in support of the Government of Colombia's Land Restitution program.

 Requirement for Continued Clearance